marccolburn/clab_homelab_tools/implementation-plan.md

 ## Current Status
 All main features have been implemented and committed.
 Remaining tasks:
-- Update documentation in docs/ directory (IN PROGRESS)
+- Update documentation in docs/ directory (COMPLETED)
 - Add comprehensive tests for new features (PENDING)
 - Run full test suite (PENDING)